 Explore your options

-Especially in the first 72-96 hours, medical concerns like pregnancy, sexually transmitted infections (STI) or injuries may be important to address.
+Especially in the first 72-96 hours, medical concerns like pregnancy, sexually transmitted infections (STI) and or injuries may be important to address.
 Even after 72 hours have passed, treatment is available and may put your mind at ease.
 There is a difference between getting treatment from a medical professional and having medical evidence collected for possible investigation.

 If you need immediate emergency treatment, Boulder Community Health is the closest hospital to CU.